brimcg/Fiat500ePort/README.md

 ### Test
 - Reconnect 12V battery
 - Plug charging cable into port and verify that charging starts properly
   - If it doesn't then the cable order was likely messed up or some pin was badly contaminated.
-Since I didn't suffer this fate, I can't really help provide correcting suggestions other then inspect for cleanliness and compare your assembly to your photos to see if you can identify the error
+Since I didn't suffer this fate, I can't really help provide correcting suggestions other than inspect for cleanliness and compare your assembly to your photos to see if you can identify the error
 - Disconnect charging cable

 ### Re-assembly